Who Was The President In 1881

 The Assassination of President Garfield: On July 2, 1881, just four months into his presidency, James A. Garfield was shot by Charles J. Guiteau, a disgruntled lawyer who had sought a government appointment and believed that Garfield's assassination would benefit the Stalwart faction of the Republican Party.
 The shooting occurred at the Baltimore and Potomac Railroad Station in Washington, D.C.
 Garfield was struck twice, once in the arm and once in the back.
 The bullet in his back was lodged near his spine, and doctors were unable to locate and remove it.

 Chester A. Arthur's Ascension to the Presidency: Chester A. Arthur was sworn in as the 21st President of the United States on September 20, 1881, following Garfield's death.
 Arthur, a former Stalwart and political machine operative, was an unlikely reformer.
-However, to the surprise of many, he embraced civil service reform and worked to clean up corruption in government.
+Even so, to the surprise of many, he embraced civil service reform and worked to clean up corruption in government.
 His presidency marked a turning point in American politics and paved the way for the Pendleton Civil Service Reform Act of 1883.

 Trends and Latest Developments